Start

 Time before issuing subsequent “server down” warning: If a failing server connection doesn’t recover, the operating system may show subsequent warnings after the initial message.
 The time interval for subsequent warnings can be set by this value.

-Timeout for initial mount connection (macOS 12 or later only): This value determines how long the NFS client should wait for a response during the initial mount request to a server.
+Timeout for initial mount connection: This value determines how long the NFS client should wait for a response during the initial mount request to a server.

-Timeout for automounts without retry attempts (macOS 12 or later only): This also determines how long the NFS client should wait upon an initial request, but only in the special case where the mount is caused by the UNIX autofs automounter and the option for the maximum number of retry attempts is zero.
+Timeout for automounts without retry attempts: This also determines how long the NFS client should wait upon an initial request, but only in the special case where the mount is caused by the UNIX autofs automounter and the option for the maximum number of retry attempts is zero.

 Advertised standard size of buffer for file info data: If the client calls the UNIX functions stat or statfs to request file or file system information from an NFS mount, a recommended buffer size to transfer the requested data has to be negotiated between client and server.
 This value is the initial default size in bytes the client will send as recommended size to the server.